lightbits/lightbits.github.io/euler/euler.markdown

 With increasing computer power and a desire for rapid iteration, having a hammer readily available can be of great value, even if it doesn't solve the problem as cleanly or as run-time-efficiently as it could, because it can save you a lot of time as a programmer.

-I have since learned that optimization is a powerful technique can solve a variety of problems whose closed-form solution (if it even exists) is so far beyond my mathematics / algorithms knowledge that I couldn't even begin to approach it in any other way.
+I have since learned that optimization is a powerful technique that can solve a variety of problems whose closed-form solution (if it exists) is so far beyond my mathematics / algorithms knowledge that I couldn't even begin to approach it in any other way.

 I have also learned that 3D rotations can behave weirdly.